 And next to that, the Rotonda of San Lorenzo, a Romanesque church said to have been built in 1082 for Matilda di Canossa.
-Having fallen into the structure of later accretions in the neighborhood, it was resurrected in its glorious form in the early 20th century.
+Having been absorbed into the structure of later accretions in the neighborhood, it was resurrected in its glorious form in the early 20th century.

 The interior of the Rotonda of San Lorenza.
 More on that later.

 The Piazza Mantegna in front of the Basilica di Sant'Andrea, with well-meant police supervision.
 The façade was under wraps when we were there.